projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

       $ sudo clr-boot-manager update

 #.
-Reboot the system, choose "ACRN Hypervisor" and launch Clear Linux
+Reboot the system, choose "ACRN Hypervisor" and launch Clear Linux OS
    SOS.
 If the EFI boot order is not right, use :kbd:`F10` on boot up to enter the EFI menu and choose "ACRN Hypervisor".